edannenberg/kubler/README.md

 used as a fallback.

 All of Kubler's runtime data, like user config overrides, downloads or custom scripts, is kept at a path defined via `KUBLER_DATA_DIR`.
-This defaults to `~/.kubler/`, which is suitable if user accounts have Docker access on the host.
+This defaults to `~/.kubler/`, which is suitable if user accounts have Docker/Podman access on the host.
-If you plan to use Docker/Kubler only with `sudo`, like on a server, you may want to use `/var/lib/kubler`, or some other location, as data dir instead.
+If you plan to use Docker/Podman/Kubler only with `sudo`, like on a server, you may want to use `/var/lib/kubler`, or some other location, as data dir instead.

 Managing your `KUBLER_DATA_DIR` with a VCS tool like Git is supported, a proper `.gitignore` is added on initialization.

 #### Uninstall

-1. Remove any build artifacts and Docker images created by Kubler:
+1. Remove any build artifacts and container images created by Kubler:

 ```
     $ kubler clean -N